Prudential Financial, Inc. 4.125% Junior Subordinated Notes due 2060 research snapshot

 Fundamental monitor

-Track Prudential adjusted operating income, parent highly liquid assets, book value, PGIM AUM and flows, realized losses, Japan remediation, debt issuance, redemptions, and the PFH coupon schedule.
+Track Prudential adjusted operating income, parent highly liquid assets, book value, PGIM AUM and flows, realized losses, the Prudential of Japan sales suspension and remediation, debt issuance, redemptions, and the PFH coupon schedule.

 Reduce confidence if capital returns or new debt issuance outpace creditor comfort, market-risk losses rise, or the issuer updates its view of hybrid securities.